testomatio/reporter/docs/artifacts.md

 run-tests
 ```

-#### Environment variables for S3 not working
+#### Environment variables for S3 are not working

 This can be caused by various reasons.
 As an alternative approach, you can try to set S3 credentials inside Testomat.io Application and enable shared credentials.

 #### How to cleanup old artifacts?

-At this moment we don't provide any tools for cleanup files.
+At this moment we don't provide any tools for the cleanup of files.
-It is recommended to write a custom cleanup tool on S3 bucket.
+It is recommended to write a custom cleanup tool on a S3 bucket.